 Contacting a Social Security Attorney

-If you feel that you may qualify for disability benefits, it is wise to consult with a disability attorney.
+If you feel that you may qualify for disability benefits, it is wise to consult with a disability advocate or attorney.
 A disability attorney is an irreplaceable resource at any stage in the process, but especially when filling out applications, keeping paperwork organized, and aiding you in the appeals process if necessary.

 To give yourself the best chance at receiving the assistance you deserve, speak with a disability attorney today.